-Few steps from Hanoi Opera House, you will reach the Vietnamese National Museum of History.
-Going to National Museum of History is a thing to do in Hanoi see preserved artifacts from Vietnam.
+A few steps from Hanoi Opera House, you will reach the Vietnamese National Museum of History.
+Going to the National Museum of History is a thing to do in Hanoi to see preserved artifacts from Vietnam.

 Like the opera house, the National Museum of History has an impressive architectural design on its exterior.
 The inside is not that spectacular, however.
 But it is worth visiting if you want to learn the general history of Vietnam.

 You’ll see artifacts like the Three-Faced Buddha here and other items that are already more than 1000 years old.
 There are more than 200,000 objects in the museum.
 They will tell you the history of Vietnam from prehistoric times to the present.